tom-leamon/design-patterns-JS/docs.md

 ```

 ### Bridge
-decouples an abstraction from its implementation so that the two can vary independently.
+Decouples an abstraction from its implementation so that the two can vary independently.
 ##### bridge_es6.js
 ```Javascript
 class Printer {